 In my time as a lead developer of the Parrot virtual machine, project, I contributed to almost every part of the system with code, documentation, design, and tests.
 In particular, my efforts focused on finding and fixing memory leaks and finding and implementing optimizations from the language level to the core of the VM.
 For every source file in Parrot, there was a decent chance I fixed a bug in it and a very good chance I read every line.

 I stopped working on Parrot when I stopped working on Perl 6.
-Goodnight, Parrot explains where I think Rakudo went wrong and why the whole mess stopped being fun.
+Goodnight, Parrot explains why the whole mess stopped being fun.

 It was enjoyable for most of the time, but if you're looking for a language virtual machine or runtime for serious work, look elsewhere.